 Discoverable Disk Image (DDI) #

-DDIs (Discoverable Disk Images) are self-described file system images that follow the DPS
+DDIs (Discoverable Disk Images) are self-describing file system images that follow the DPS (

-portable services, containers and more, and are all protected by signed dm-verity all combined into one.
+extensions, portable services, containers and more, and shall be protected by signed dm-verity

 Image Format #